li-jia/li-jia.github.io/README.md

 ### 🔥 Recruitment

-I am hiring Master students and Undergraduate Research Interns!!!
+I am hiring Master's students and undergraduate research interns!!!

 If you have strong mathematical abilities, are self-motivated, and are interested in using mathematics to solve real-world problems in an elegant way, please feel free to email me.